Kit Masx | FAQ: Frequently Asked Questions

 If you have a question that isn't answered here, email us and we'll get you an answer pronto!

-All of our prices are listed in Canadian dollars (CAD) 🍁.
-This applies to both our US and international customers.
-Please be aware that the final amount charged to your account may differ slightly due to exchange rates and any additional fees your bank may apply for currency conversion.
-We recommend checking the current exchange rate to better understand how your total may convert to your local currency.
+All of our prices are listed in Canadian dollars (CAD)š regardless of your location.Ā Please be aware that the final amount charged to your account may differ slightly due to exchange rates and any additional fees your bank may apply for currency conversion.
+We recommend checking the current exchange rate to better understand how your total may convert to your local currency.Ā

 How do I use painting masks?